thomas-lg/git-bisect-demo/README.md

 ![alt text][branch]

-See that looking for me?
+See that red arrow?
 That's the commit that introduce the bug so now question is how to use git bisect to spot it ez and pz.

 I do know that the the v1.0 was working perfectly (You can check by yourself 😉).
 That means that the issue was introduced between the v1.0 commit tag and my current version.